-The Certificate in Business & Corporate Law provides oncampus MLS students with an opportunity to develop the knowledge and skills necessary to become well-rounded business lawyers.
+The Certificate in Business & Corporate Law provides on-campus MLS students with an opportunity to develop the knowledge and skills necessary to become well-rounded business lawyers.
 The approved courses for this certificate draw from the curriculum in this area, which ensures that students develop a strong understanding of fundamental areas of business and corporate law while also acquiring advancing training in specialized areas such as corporate finance, law, economics, publicly traded corporations and taxation.

-Please visit the School of Law website for a list of representative courses in this discipline (https://law.wustl.edu/academics/llmmls-jsd-programs-overview/certificates-for-mls-students/).
+Students must earn 9 credit units as part of the 24 credit units required for the MLS.
+Students cannot earn a certificate without completing the MLS degree.
+Please visit the School of Law website for a list of representative courses in this discipline (https://law.wustl.edu/academics/llm-mls-jsd-programs-overview/certificates-for-mls-students/).